aniketcodes/insuredmine-assessment/readme.md

 # InsuredMine Assessment - Setup Instructions

 This repository contains the code for the InsuredMine Assessment application developed by Aniket.
+Added sonarqube.
 Follow the steps below to set up and run the application on your local machine.

 ## Prerequisites